op/go-logging/README.md

 different logging backends like syslog, file and memory.
 Multiple backends can be utilized with different log levels per backend and logger.

+## Forked

+This is a forked version.
+There are couple minor changes here which I'll eventually open a MR for.

 ## Installing

 ### Using *go get*